tensorpack/tensorpack/docs/tutorial/performance-tuning.md

 ### Cannot scale to multi-GPU
 If you're unable to scale to multiple GPUs almost linearly:
 1. First make sure that the ResNet example can scale.
 Run it with `--fake` to use fake data.
+	If not, it's a bug or an environment setup problem.
-2. Then note that your model may have a different communication-computation pattern.
+2. Then note that your model may have a different communication-computation pattern or other characteristics that affects efficiency.
+	 There isn't a simple answer to this.
 	 Changing different multi-GPU trainers may affect the speed significantly sometimes.

 Note that scalibility measurement always trains with the same "batch size per GPU", not the same total equivalent batch size.